Thie1e/cutpointr/README.md

 -   `minimize_metric`: Minimize the metric function
 -   `maximize_loess_metric`: Maximize the metric function after LOESS smoothing
 -   `minimize_loess_metric`: Minimize the metric function after LOESS smoothing
--   `maximize_boot_metric`: Maximize the metric function as a mean of the optimal cutpoints in bootstrapped samples
+-   `maximize_boot_metric`: Maximize the metric function as a summary of the optimal cutpoints in bootstrapped samples
--   `minimize_boot_metric`: Minimize the metric function as a mean of the optimal cutpoints in bootstrapped samples
+-   `minimize_boot_metric`: Minimize the metric function as a summary of the optimal cutpoints in bootstrapped samples
 -   `oc_manual`: Specify the cutoff value manually
 -   `oc_mean`: Use the sample mean as the "optimal" cutpoint
 -   `oc_median`: Use the sample median as the "optimal" cutpoint